memuunkie/twilioapp/README.md

 # twilioapp
-An app to try out Twilio's API
+An app to try out Twilio's WhatsApp API.

 ### REQUIREMENTS